GNS-S/editor-configs/README.md

-# VSCode settings.json
+# Editor configs

-These my (objectively, morally and philosophically correct) preferences for VSCode
+These my (objectively, morally and philosophically correct) config files for various editors